When is Death in Paradise back on BBC One?

 The BBC has announced not one but TWO new series of Death in Paradise

-Death in Paradise is back with another series – and plenty more murder mysteries to solve.
+Death in Paradise is back with another series – and plenty more murder mysteries to solve in the Caribbean sunshine as we watch on from our sofas in the gloomy British winter.

-- Joséphine Jobert explains her Death in Paradise exit: “I quit the show for personal and professional reasons”
+Here’s what you need to know about the new series, when it’s on, who’s in it and what we might expect to see…

 When is Death in Paradise back on TV?